 As shown in the table, an intervention increasing an individual's likelihood of diabetic control in each Markov cycle from 70% to 100% generates present value avoided costs of \$181 per individual, or \$1,057,221 in total.
-However, it is critical to recognize that these results include only the financial costs involved in managing the consequences of the progression of diabetes-related health complications and responding to acute events resulting from those complications; that is, they do not include the financial costs involved in carrying out interventions aimed at managing diabetic control.
-As discussed in Section 3.4.3 above, to determine whether these interventions are ultimately cost-effective, it is necessary to also estimate the present value of any costs involved in increasing the level of diabetic control.
-If the present value of avoided costs resulting from a given increase in diabetic control exceeds the present value of increased expenditures required to carry out interventions generating that increase in control, it can be argued that the interventions contribute to net cost avoidance.
+However, it is critical to recognize that these results include only the financial costs involved in managing the consequences of the progression of diabetes-related health complications and responding to acute events resulting from those complications; that is, they do not include the financial costs involved in Carrying out interventions aimed at managing diabetic control.
+As discussed in Section 3.4.3 above, to determine whether these interventions are ultimately cost-effective, it is necessary to also estimate the present value of any costs involved in increase in diabetic control.
+If the present value of increased expenditures required to carry out interventions generating that increase in control, it can be argued that the interventions contribute to net cost avoidance.